-In present work, multilayer coatings on PTL-primed Ti surfaces were fabricated by alternate adsorptions of polyanions (hyaluronic acid) and polycations (chitosan) through electrostatic interaction based on LbL self-assembly technique.
-The whole process is shown in Fig.12.
-XPS results indicated that the self-assembly multilayer of chitosan and hyaluronic acid was successfully coated on the surfaces of Ti disc (Fig. 1d and Table 1).
+In the present work, multilayer coatings on PTL-primed Ti surfaces were fabricated by alternate adsorptions of polyanions (hyaluronic acid) and polycations (chitosan) through electrostatic interaction based on an LbL self-assembly technique.
+The whole process is shown in Fig. 12.
+XPS results indicated that the self-assembled multilayer of chitosan and hyaluronic acid was successfully coated onto the surface of Ti discs (Fig. 1d and Table 1).
 The chitosan layers were loaded with Ag nanoparticles as antibacterial agents.
-Here, the Ag nanoparticles were synthesized in chitosan medium with addition of reducing agent VC.
+In present study, the Ag nanoparticles were synthesized in a chitosan medium with the addition of the reducing agent VC.
 The linear macromolecules of chitosan will form tridimensional gridding structures, providing host spaces for silver ions [21].
-Thus, in chitosan medium, the controlled synthesis of Ag nanoparticles in size, morphology and dispersity can be accomplished when these silver ions are reduced in situ to form nanoparticles as shown in Fig. 4e, producing complexes of chitosan and Ag nanoparticles (CS/AgNP).
-Moreover, the complexes of CS/AgNP still remained positive charged and thus could directly adsorb on the layer of HA (Fig. 4d and Fig. 1d).
-This one-step fabrication of complexes of CS/AgNP is a simple and convenient measure to load an antibacterial coating on Ti surfaces via LbL self-assembly technique.
+Thus, in the chitosan medium, the synthesis of Ag nanoparticles with controlled size, morphology and dispersity can be accomplished when these silver ions are reduced in situ to form nanoparticles as shown in Fig. 4e, producing complexes of chitosan and Ag nanoparticles (CS/AgNP).
+Moreover, the complexes of CS/AgNP still remained positively charged and thus could be directly adsorbed onto the layer of HA (Fig. 4d and Fig. 1d).
+This one-step fabrication of complexes of CS/AgNP is a simple and convenient method to load an antibacterial coating onto Ti surfaces via the LbL self-assembly technique.

-In present work, the multilayer coatings loaded various concentration of AgNP showed effective antibacterial activity during the 14 day period (Fig. 7 and 8).
-It is suggested that the antibacterial activity is enhanced with the increasing concentrations of AgNP.
-The planktonic bacteria in the medium and the adherent bacteria on the surfaces of samples are almost eradicated during the first 5 days by AgNP released from self-assembly multilayer, thus reducing the amount of bacteria colonization on the surfaces of samples.
-The antimicrobial effect could be ascribed to the release of Ag+ from AgNP which has the ability to destroy the bacterial DNA replication, interrupt bacteria cellular processes and induce reactive oxygen species (ROS) [22,23].
-ROS can improve the permeability of the bacteria membrane, causing the bacteria more susceptible to antibacterial agents.
-It is worth mentioning that the bacteria suspension in the antibacterial assay was adjusted to the concentration of 105CFU/ml and changed every 24 h in order to ensure the samples were subject to the strong bacteria attack.
-The above-mentioned conditions are tougher than the physical situation in vivo, and thus the effectively antibacterial multilayer coatings are expected to be sustained for a longer period of time under physical conditions [16].
-In addition, not like the relative hydrophobicity of pristine Ti, the hydrophilicity of Ti surfaces coated with multilayer of HA and CS/AgNP (Fig.3) is contributed to the reduction of bacterial cells [20].
-The results of antibacterial rate against adherent bacteria on the surfaces of samples demonstrate that the self-assembly multilayer of chitosan and hyaluronic acid loaded with AgNP can effectively inhibit the biofilm formation on Ti surfaces during 14 days.
+In the present work, the multilayer coatings loaded with various concentrations of AgNP showed effective antibacterial activity over a 14-day period (Fig. 7 and 8).
+The results suggested that the antibacterial activity is enhanced with increasing concentrations of AgNP.
+The planktonic bacteria in the medium and the adherent bacteria on the surfaces of samples were almost eradicated by AgNP released from the self-assembled multilayer during the first 5 days, thus reducing the bacterial colonization of the surfaces of samples.
+The antimicrobial effect could be ascribed to the release of Ag+ from AgNP, which has the ability to inhibit bacterial DNA replication, interrupt bacteria cellular processes and induce reactive oxygen species (ROS) [22,23].
+ROS can increase the permeability of the bacterial membrane, causing bacteria to be more susceptible to antibacterial agents.
+It is worth mentioning that the bacterial suspension in the antibacterial assay was adjusted to the concentration of 105CFU/ml and changed every 24 h to ensure that the samples were subjected to a strong bacterial attack.
+The abovementioned conditions are harsher than the physical conditions in vivo, and thus, the efficacy of the antibacterial multilayer coatings is expected to be sustainable for a longer period of time under physical conditions [16].
+In addition, unlike the relative hydrophobicity of pristine Ti, the hydrophilicity of Ti surfaces coated with a multilayer of HA and CS/AgNP (Fig. 3) contributes to the reduction in bacterial cells [20].
+The results of the antibacterial activity rate against adherent bacteria on the surfaces of samples demonstrate that the self-assembled multilayer of chitosan and hyaluronic acid loaded with AgNP can effectively inhibit biofilm formation on Ti surfaces over 14 days.